MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2059.md

 void func(ag_type arg = ag_type(5, 7.0));   // OK
 ```

-You can also get C2059 if you define a member template class or function outside the class.
-For information, see [Knowledge Base article 241949](http://support.microsoft.com/kb/241949).

 C2059 can occur for an ill-formed cast.

 The following sample generates C2059: